lnvglr/character-diversion/character-diversion.md

 1. Users type their opinion and before posting it are presented with a (filterable) list of glyphs as well as, if applicable, range inputs for setting the spectra of the variable font axes.
 2. Current convention of denoting letter reference with a forward slash (/) is made use of and referenced letters are recognized from the text of the opinion and automatically linked.
+3. Users mark elements in glyphs and with the placement of the marker a text field opens prompting users to annotate the markers, enabling them to share their opinion.

-I decided to draw from both options: for this, I created a lookup table for glyphs through which I can access all glyphs by entering either the literal glyph (/א), the postscript name of the glyph (/alef), or a name with a stylistic set extension (/alef.ss01).
+I decided to draw from all three options.
+First, users can post an opinion from the glyphs view (enabling option 3) or from the discourse view.
+For referencing glyphs from the discourse view, I created a lookup table for glyphs through which I can access all glyphs by entering either the literal glyph (/א), the postscript name of the glyph (/alef), or a name with a stylistic set extension (/alef.ss01).
 It also works on complex alternatives like /braceleft.case.ss01.

 ```js
 {